bbauska/TUMx-DWAPNx/README.md

 So, we navigate: we want to open up a browser window and navigate to example dot dallago dot us slash public slash API dot zip and then we press enter and this will download, as you have seen from the animation, the API code onto my computer.
-So, let\'s minimize Safari again, go into the downloads and here we see API folder.
-And we just drag this onto the desktop, so that it\'s here.
+So, let&apos;s minimize Safari again, go into the downloads and here we see API folder.
+And we just drag this onto the desktop, so that it&apos;s here.

 Good, now we can use our favorite editing tool.
-In my specific case I\'m going to use WebStorm.
+In my specific case I&apos;m going to use WebStorm.
 It is an IDE.
 So, it has some nice features, like code highlights, it tells me if, for example, I mistyped the name of a variable, that this variable has never been declared before; so, maybe I